-NMFS will present an additional public workshop in June 2007 on the proposed program to implement the Amendment 80 Program (Program) for potentially eligible participants and other interested parties.
+NMFS will present a public workshop on the proposed program to implement the Amendment 80 Program (Program) for potentially eligible participants and other interested parties.
 The Program would implement a limited access privilege program (LAPP) for specific groundfish fisheries in the Bering Sea and Aleutian Islands management area (BSAI).
 At the workshop, NMFS will provide an overview of the proposed Program, discuss the key proposed Program elements, and answer questions.
 NMFS is conducting this public workshop to provide assistance to fishery participants in understanding and reviewing this proposed Program.

-The workshop will be held at the Nordby Conference Center, Fishermen's Terminal, 3919 18th Ave.
-W. Seattle, WA 98119.Start Further Info
+The workshop will be held at the Leif Erikson Lodge, 2245 NW 57th Street, Seattle, WA 98119.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Glenn Merrill, 907-586-7228 or firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information